• RESEARCH INTERESTS:

 • BACKGROUND:

 Welcome to my professional webpage!
-Here you will discover my professional interests and what I'm currently working on.
-My research field is numerical simulation on single- and two-phase flows.
-During my doctoral studies, I'd been working on the discretization of the fluid motion equations and the modelling of intefacial forces through the Finite Element Method.
-The developed in-house numerical code has been designed by modern and flexible object-oriented languages: (C++) and (Python) which allowed easy maintenance and further development.
-The Ph.D. thesis can be found here, which was selected to be among the 5-10% best thesis written at EPFL in 2012 (more info).
+Here you will find information about my research interests and ongoing projects in the field of numerical simulation of single- and two-phase flows.
+My doctoral work focused on the discretization of fluid motion equations and the modeling of interfacial forces using the Finite Element Method.
+The in-house numerical codes developed were implemented in modern, object-oriented languages such as (C++) and (Python), allowing for flexibility, maintainability, and continued evolution.
+My Ph.D. thesis can be found here and was selected among the top 5-10% best theses at EPFL in 2012 (more info).
 From Aug.
 2012 to Aug.
-2013 I worked as a Post-Doc Associated in Nuclear Science & Engineering (NSE) at the Massachusetts Institute of Technology (MIT) in Cambridge/Boston area.
-The goal of the Post-Doc position was to benchmarking the boiling/condensation experimental database using a commercial front-capturing code available in the MIT group.
+2013, I worked as a Postdoctoral Associate in the Department of Nuclear Science & Engineering (NSE) at the Massachusetts Institute of Technology (MIT), focusing on benchmarking experimental databases on boiling and condensation using a commercial front-capturing code.
 In Sep.
-2013 I have finally returned to Brazil as Post-Doc assistent sponsored by the brazilian agency CAPES/Science Without Borders - Young Talent Fellowship.
-In 2014 I become young professor at the Mechanical Engineering at the State University of Rio de Janeiro (UERJ).
-In 2019 I've started a professorship position at the Federal University of Rio de Janeiro (UFRJ).
-I'm member of the graduate school of Mechanical Engineering at (COPPE), Young Researcher of the State of Rio de Janeiro (FAPERJ) and currently awarded Royal Society-Newton Advanced Fellowship (more info).
+2013, I returned to Brazil as a Postdoctoral Assistant under the CAPES/Science Without Borders Young Talent Fellowship.
+In 2014, I became a faculty member at the Department of Mechanical Engineering at the Rio de Janeiro's State University (UERJ), and in 2019, I joined the Federal University of Rio de Janeiro (UFRJ), where I am currently a professor and member of the Graduate Program in Mechanical Engineering (COPPE).
+I am also a Young Researcher of the State of Rio de Janeiro (FAPERJ), a Royal Society-Newton Advanced Fellow (more info), and currently hold a CNPq Productivity Scholarship (Bolsista de Produtividade em Pesquisa - CNPq).